cs4118/recitations/E-Cabinet/index.md

 [Source](https://os.phil-opp.com/page-tables)

-This diagram shows how the bits of a 64 bit virtual address specify the indices into a 4-level page table.
+This diagram shows how the bits of a 64 bit virtual address specify the indices into a 4-level x86 page table (you can expect something similar in arm64).
 With 4-level paging only bits 0 through 47 are used.
-Bits 48 through 63 are sign extension bits that must match bit 47; this prevents clever developers from stuffing extra information into addresses that might interfere with future addressing schemes, like 5-level page tables.
+Bits 48 through 63 are sign
+extension bits that must match bit 47; this prevents clever developers from stuffing extra information into addresses that might interfere with future addressing schemes, like 5-level page tables.

 As you can see, there are 9 bits specifying the index into each page table and a 12 bit offset into the physical page frame.
 Since 2^9 = 512, each level of the